Cantaloupe Nutrition, Benefits, How to Add to Diet and Side Effects

 Meanwhile, papaya is impressively rich in vitamin C, followed by vitamin A, folate and potassium, as well as vitamin E and vitamin K. Papaya is well-known for containing beneficial digestive enzymes.

 What about the carbs in cantaloupe vs. the carbs in honeydew?
-Both cantaloupe and honeydew melon make the list of low-carb fruits.
+Both make the list of low-carb fruits.
 Cantaloupe carbs per half cup are around 6.5, while honeydew melon has about eight grams of carbs in the same serving size.

 Papaya also has about eight carbs per half-cup serving.
 The three fruits have very comparable amounts of sugars at about six to seven grams per half cup.